8:00am - 4:00pm

 Public Defender Board Meeting

-The Public Defender Board holds its quarterly meetings the second Monday of January, April, July and October at 3:00 pm in the Public Defender Office.
+The Public Defender Board holds its quarterly meetings the third Monday of January, April, July and October at 3:00 pm in the Public Defender Office.

 Agenda: Financial, Personnel, Policy